Q&A Session: Sarah Kirchner

 For me, it was about finding a brand/client that really meant something to me.
-On the agency side, you get the opportunity to work with so many different types of brands and really vary your experience, but once you are on client side, it’s all about that 1 brand and business.
-I went to the Gap because to me, it was a lovemark brand that I grew up with and that I could get behind.
-I also knew the CMO, which helped (network, network, network!)
-And I liked the set-up there because they operated like a mini agency within the brand, so think about the organization structure of the brand you are thinking of moving to.
-In terms of making the move, network as much as you can…talk to people on the client side (your own clients, even) about the culture, etc. Overall, I think it was a great path to start on agency side to build a foundation, then move client/brand side to really “own” one brand/business.
+On the agency side, you get the opportunity to work with so many different types of brands and really vary your experience, but once you are on the client-side, it’s all about that 1 brand and business.
+I went to the Gap because to me, it was a love mark brand that I grew up with and that I could get behind.
+I also knew the CMO, which helped (network, network, network)!
+And I liked the set-up there because they operated as a mini agency within the brand, so think about the organization structure of the brand you are thinking of moving to.
+In terms of making the move, network as much as you can…talk to people on the client-side (your own clients, even) about the culture, etc. Overall, I think it was a great path to start on the agency side to build a foundation, then move the client/brand side to really “own” one brand/business.
 I also think you notice a difference on the client side (for the better) of people who have had agency experience.
 Happy to answer any other questions you have about this!

 What are some easy tactics to expand your brand’s web presence besides social media?

 I assume you mean growing your web business?
 I think it depends on what your business is but would look at Affiliate marketing opportunities..where you offer a sales commission to be featured or promoted on other websites (for example, we are featured on sites like eBates or RetailMeNot and we offer their users a 15% off discount code).
 Other ways are through influencer marketing and paid search (assuming you have a media budget?).